-At each scheduled office visit at weeks 2, 4, 6, 8, and 12, the patient's spasticity of the designated principal muscle group will be evaluated using the MAS-B. MAS-B scores of 0, 1, 1+, 2, 3, or 4 will be coded as grades of 0, 1, 2, 3, 4, or 5, respectively.
-The MAS-B grade change from baseline to each post-randomization office visit and the primary endpoint, average change at weeks 4 and 6 using the multiple imputation (MI) method, will be derived for each patient.
-Additionally, a responder status will be determined according to whether or not a patient has at least a 1-grade reduction from baseline on the MAS-B.
+At each scheduled office visit at weeks 2, 4, 6, 8, and 12, the patient's spasticity of the ankle will be evaluated using the MAS-B. MAS-B scores of 0, 1, 1+, 2, 3, or 4 will be coded as grades of 0, 1, 2, 3, 4, or 5, respectively.
+The MAS-B grade change from baseline to each post-randomization office visit and the primary endpoint, average change at weeks 4 and 6 using observed cases without imputation of missing values, will be derived for each patient.
+Additionally, a responder status will be determined according to whether or not a patient has at least a 1 grade reduction from baseline on the MAS-B.

-The secondary efficacy measure, CGI by Physician (for US FDA, CGI by Physician is a co-primary measure), will be measured at weeks 2, 4, 6, 8, and 12.
+The secondary efficacy measure CGI by Physician (for US FDA, CGI by Physician is a co-primary measure) will be measured at weeks 2, 4, 6, 8, and 12.
 CGI is a 9-point scale from -4 (very marked worsening) to +4 (very marked improvement).
 Each assessment is evaluated relative to the patient's baseline status obtained at day 1.
-The average of scores at weeks 4 and 6 using the MI method for missing values will be derived for CGI by Physician.
+The average of scores at weeks 4 and 6 using observed cases without imputation of missing values will be derived for CGI by Physician.
 Additionally, a responder status will be determined according to whether or not a patient has at least +1 score of CGI by Physician.

-The secondary efficacy measures of MAS-B of the finger flexor muscle group, GAS, and MTS will also be collected at scheduled office visits according to the Schedule of Visits and Procedures in Table 1.
+The secondary efficacy measures of MTS and GAS will also be collected at scheduled office visits according to the Schedule of Visits and Procedures in Table 1.
 The difference between slow (R2) and fast (R1) range of motion (R2 - R1; see Attachment 12.1.11 for a detailed description of the MTS) and respective change from baseline to each posttreatment office visit on the MTS will be derived.
-The MI method is only intended for MAS-B scores of the principle muscle group and the CGI by Physician.
+Multiple imputation (MI) method is only intended for MAS-B ankle score and the CGI by Physician as a sensitivity analysis.
 Missing values for other variables will not be imputed.